 Legal teams play an essential role in their organizations, but many find even greater success by looking beyond ediscovery and legal matters.
-Oftentimes legal expertise can be used in assisting with additional business functions such as conducting internal investigations with HR or even cybersecurity incidents.
+Oftentimes legal department expertise can be utilized by partnering with other business teams on functions such as conducting internal investigations with HR or even cybersecurity incidents.

 More often than you think, these processes present challenges similar to ones the legal teams might already have a plan for.
 You may well find that your ediscovery knowledge, skills, and tools are directly applicable to assessing and solving for the additional business outcomes listed above.

 Pro tip: Even something as simple as your playbook could be a huge help to colleagues potentially dealing with similar issues.

 As legal teams continue to evolve and align operating models to address changes in budgets and increased workloads, it’s critical to strategically deploy initiatives and create plans to drive down the costs of ediscovery.
 Your approach should be an ever evolving one that is strategically developed–taking into account new data sources, changes in litigation, and any other potential barriers that may arise.